- Instructions for use – GPMAW lite, the free protein calculation tool

 - Then follows MH+.
 (Mono-isotopic molecular weight of the protonated peptide in reduced form).

 - Finally the pI and expected retention time in a HPLC run (reverse phase).
 This is included for each peptide.

 All of the columns can be sorted. – You just click the header of the column.

 Last, you can enter the protein sequence as an accession number.
 Both the protein name and the accession number will then appear at the top of the Analysis Results page.

 The COLORIZE function highlights specific amino acids.
 This also includes potential sites for N-glycosylation.

-Finally, with the PRINT function (at the bottom of the page) you can print all of the Analysis Results.
+Additionally, with the PRINT function you can print all of the Analysis Results.
+You will find it at the bottom of the page.
 Afterwards, you may include the information in your lab books and project files.
-Please reference our site (www.alphalyse.com) if you publish a paper with data from our tool.
+Please also reference our site (www.alphalyse.com) if you publish a paper with data from our tool.